Darjeeling? - The Tea

 the top of Tiger Hill at 2660 meters you can see the most beautiful

-the Gods", called Kunchenjunga at 8.598 meters.
+Gods", called Kunchenjunga at 8.598 meters.
 It's tibetan name is: Khang

 Chen Dzod Nga.
-You see a large mountain with seven
+You see a large mountain with seven peaks and the

-tourists and local people gather, and when the sunrise came cameras click all
+and local people gather, and when the sunrise came cameras click all

 good old steam trains from the opening in 1881 are still working in